General Education Requirements

 Pathways at Baruch: The Flexible Core

-Part II, the Flexible Core, is made up of six courses, which must be taken in five different areas or categories.
-In fulfilling the six-course requirement, students may not take more than one course from any one department, discipline, or interdisciplinary field.
+Part II, the Flexible Core, is made up of six liberal arts and sciences courses, with at least one course from each of the following five areas and no more than two courses from any one department, discipline or interdisciplinary field.

-Please note that some departments offer courses in more than area:
+Please note that some departments offer courses in more than one area:

 - ANT and SOC courses are offered by the Department of Sociology and Anthropology;